darts-web/darts-web/_posts/2018-11-09-DARTS-workshop.md

 inverse-img: false
 tags:        workshop geothermal
 ---
 <p>On Friday the 9th of November the first workshop of Delft Advanced Research Terra Simulator (DARTS) took place.
-The workshop mainly focussed on
+The workshop mainly focused on
-introducing and learning how to use the flexible DARTS modeling software for geothermal aplications using Python front-end.
-First part of the workshop was set-up using the Jupyter Notebook environment.
+introducing and learning how to use the flexible DARTS modeling software for geothermal applications using Python front-end.
+The first part of the workshop was set-up using the Jupyter Notebook environment.
 Setting up a simple simulation test case, initializing the engine, running the engine, and finally visualizing the result.
-Second part of the workshop included the simulation of a heterogeneous 3D model and executed in the PyCharm IDE.</p>
+The second part of the workshop included the simulation of a heterogeneous 3D model and executed in the PyCharm IDE.</p>

 <p>The workshop was a great success, for MSc students and staff members of the Civil Engineering and Geosciences (CEG) faculty at Delft University
 of Technology. </p>